-After one of the Daily Statesman articles from the next day mentioned that the inmate wards were heated by steam pipes (lunatics and fireplaces don't mix), not another article was written, and the local and state officials stuck with this fire being an accident.
+After one of the Daily Statesman articles (from the next day) mentioned that the inmate wards were heated by steam pipes (lunatics and fireplaces don't mix well), not another article was written, and the local and state officials stuck with this being an accident.

-Also, during that November 1868 election, a wealthy real estate attorney named George W. Meeker became Columbus's new mayor.
+Also, during that November 1868 election, George W. Meeker, a wealthy real estate attorney became Columbus's new mayor.
 He took office in January 1869, just days before Governor Hayes was sworn in.
 He did not even live in Columbus.